Higgs-Induced Gravitational Waves: the Interplay of Non-Minimal Couplings, Kination and Top Quark Mass: Probing the top-quark mass with gravitational waves

-The effect these two constraints have on the parameter space can be seen in Figure \ref{fig:Hkin_GW}.
-The bound on the maximal inflationary scale and on the effective number of relativistic degrees of freedom tends to exclude high breaking scales, while low-scale inflationary scenarios are also excluded from reheating arguments.
-These constraints are universal for any value of the top quark mass, since the Higgs self-coupling converges towards its IR value $\lambda\approx0.1$ at low scales.
-Dotted lines indicate the energy density of the GW spectrum for different combinations of parameters $\mathcal{H}_{\rm kin}$ and $\nu$, while the top quark mass $m_t=171 \textrm{ GeV}$ guarantees the absolute stability of the Higgs vacuum.
-It is interesting to notice that for $10\lesssim\nu\lesssim30$ the peak frequency of the GW spectrum is almost independent of the non-minimal coupling to gravity and directly correlates a particular value of the top mass to a specific value of the kination scale $\mathcal{H}_{\rm kin}$.
+The combined effect of these consistency and viability constraints can be seen in Figure \ref{fig:Hkin_GW}.
+High symmetry-breaking scales are excluded by the CMB bound and the self-consistency of the scenario, where the light-blue-shaded area excludes the parameter space leading to amplitudes $\langle h^2_{\rm br}\rangle > 10^{-2} \;M_P^2/\xi^2$, while low-scale inflationary models are excluded from heating arguments.
+Notice that the heating constraint is universal for any value of the top-quark mass, since the Higgs self-coupling converges towards its IR value $\lambda\approx0.1$ at low-energy scales.
+Dotted lines indicate the energy density of the GW spectrum for different combinations of the parameters $\mathcal{H}_{\rm kin}$ and $\nu$, while the top-quark mass $m_t=170.8 \textrm{ GeV}$ guarantees the absolute stability of the SM vacuum.
+Interestingly, for $10\lesssim\nu\lesssim30$ the peak frequency of the GW spectrum is almost independent of the non-minimal coupling to gravity and directly correlates a particular value of the top-quark mass to a specific value of the kination scale $\mathcal{H}_{\rm kin}$.